ladybug-tools/spider/pages/README.md

 # Pages Read Me

-* Markdown files linked to mfrom many of the footers in web pages here
+* Markdown files linked to from many of the footers in web pages here
 * Various other useful text documents of general interest